stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 A request sent by JDC that proposes a selected set of transactions to JDS.

-[`SipHash`](https://www.aumasson.jp/siphash/siphash.pdf) is used for short txids as a strategy to reduce bandwidth consumption, since including full txids (transaction data hash) would make the message body excessively big.

-More specifically, the `SipHash 2-4` variant is used.
-Aside from the preimage (which is the full txid), keys `k0` and `k1` are used to avoid collisions, which is the main purpose of `tx_short_hash_nonce`.

 | Field Name                  | Data Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | --------------------------- | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | request_id                  | U32                   | Unique identifier for pairing the response                                                                                                                                                                                                                                                                                                                                                                                   |